Migrating from Ethereum

 Emitting shielded values in events requires manual encryption via the AES-GCM precompiles.
 If you cast a shielded value to its unshielded counterpart and emit it directly, the value becomes permanently visible in the transaction logs.

-Casting a shielded value to an unshielded type (e.g., uint256(myShieldedValue)) makes it visible in the execution trace.
+Casting a shielded value to an unshielded type (e.g., `uint256(myShieldedValue)`) makes it visible in the execution trace.
 Only cast when you intentionally want to make a value public.
+Tracing endpoints are currently blocked on Seismic, but we plan to re-enable them with private data redacted — write your contracts as if traces are public today so you're prepared.